Pottery and Stone in the evaluation of ancient trade

 Brown, A.C., 1968, Catalogue of Italian Terra Sigillata in the Ashmolean Museum, Oxford: Oxford University Press.

-Sudden, S., 2008, ‘Skill amongst Sherds: Understanding the role of skill in The Early to Late Bronze Age in Hungary’, in Berg, I. (ed.)
+Sudden, S., 2008, ‘Skill amongst Sherds: Understanding the role of skill in the Early to Late Bronze Age in Hungary’, in Berg, I. (ed.)
 Breaking the Mould: Challenging the Past Through Pottery, Oxford: British Archaeological Review.

 Cann, J.R., 1983, ‘Petrology of obsidian artefacts’, in Kempe, D.R.C. and Harvey, A.P. (eds.)
 The Petrology of Archaeological Artefacts, Oxford: Clarendon Press.